tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 # How Telegram Bots Send, Edit, and Forward Messages

-This page collects some tips about what bots can and cannot do with Telegram messages.
+This page provides tips about what bots can and cannot do with Telegram messages.
-In short, they can send, edit, and delete messages just like users, but all actions have some corner cases.
+In short, bots can send, edit, and delete messages just like users, but there are some limitations and corner cases.
-For example, you may encounter errors when you try to send a voice message to a premium user or add a picture to a message that was already sent.
+For example, you may encounter errors when trying to send a voice message to a premium user or when attempting to add a picture to a message that was already sent without media.

 ## Sending messages

 Bots can send and receive messages just like users.
-Those can be either just text messages or messages with media: pictures, videos, files, polls, voice messages, stickers, and so on.
+These messages can be simple text or include media such as pictures, videos, files, polls, voice messages, stickers, and more.

-Unlike users, bots may also add [buttons](../messages/buttons) to its messages.
+Unlike users, bots can also add [buttons](../messages/buttons) to their messages.

 ### Examples